carpentries-incubator/gap-lesson/02-func.md

 6.70846
 ~~~

-Now let's see another warning, which will redefine the function.
-Edit the file
+Now let's see an example of a _warning_.
+Since it is only a warning, it will
+redefine the function, and this may cause some unexpected result.
+To see what
-to rollback the change in the type of the result, and then comment out two lines
+could happen, first edit the file to rollback the change in the type of the
+result (so it will return a rational instead of a float), and then comment
-as follows:
+out two lines as follows:

 ~~~ {.gap}
 AvgOrdOfGroup := function(G)